TixAinan/Energyproject/readme.md

 Decisions might be made just to try out and learn about technologies we haven't used, even if it might not be optimal.

 **Possible technologies**
-- Data storage: SQL Server, maybe Azure?
+- Data storage: Local Postgresql database
 - Data analysis and manipulation: SQL and Pandas(Polars instead?)
 - Machine Learning: XGBoost
 - Deep Learning: Pytorch, Huggingface
 - Model & Data Tracking: MLflow
 - Containerizer: Docker
-- Webframework: Django, Streamlit, FastAPI, Flask
+- Webframework: One of Django, Streamlit, FastAPI or Flask

 ###  Prediction ###